Title: | Mathijs Deen's Miscellaneous Auxiliaries |

 The QIDS

-dataframe consists of 100 observations of people that were
+dataset consists of 100 observations of people that were

 clinically diagnosed with a major depressive disorder and who filled out the QIDS-SR questionnaire.
 The data were simulated.